Stocks week ahead: Mega media earnings; Fed chats about rates; Last jobs report before the election

 1. Earnings season continues: It's a big week for the media industry.
 Time Warner, 21st Century Fox, Facebook and other media giants will release their third quarter results.

-Last week, AT&T (T, Tech30) announced an $85 billion mega-deal to buy Time Warne (TWX)r.
+Last week, AT&T (T, Tech30) announced an $85 billion mega-deal to buy Time Warner (TWX).
 If the deal passes the government's regulatory review, it could go down as one of the biggest media tie-ups in history.
 Time Warner owns CNN, HBO, Warner Bros. and other channels and websites.

 There's also a lot at stake for 21st Century Fox (FOX) in the aftermath of Roger Ailes's exit.
 The former Fox News CEO resigned after anchorwoman Gretchen Carlson sued him for sexual harassment, prompting other women to come forward.
 The case was settled for $20 million.